-Variations to the revised figures up to 5% of NISEP funding no notification action is required (as long as the total funding awarded to the Primary Bidder is not exceeded), variations of 5-10% of NISEP funding PA is to be notified and above 10%, prior endorsement must be sought from the PA for final approval by the Utility Regulator.
+Any significant changes to the information provided in the scheme submission will require a Scheme Variation Form to be completed by the Primary Bidder.
+For variations to the figures of up to 5% of NISEP funding, no formal approval is required, (as long as the total funding awarded to the Primary Bidder is not exceeded), for variations of 5-10% of NISEP funding, PA endorsement must be sought.
+Above 10%, endorsement must be sought from the PA and final approval given by the Utility Regulator prior to any changes being implemented.